nualagr/dargan-health-foods/TESTING.md

 <br>

-Once the Billing Details form and Credit Card input has been filled out the credit card payment is handled securely by [Stripe](www.stripe.com).
+Once the 'Billing Details' form and credit card input has been filled out the credit card payment is handled securely by [Stripe](www.stripe.com).

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-checkout-payment-input-tablet-device.png "Screenshot of the Checkout page payment input as shown on a tablet device.")